Sarkis Torossian: Gallipoli campaign

-Armenian Genocide
+Armenian genocide

-During the initial stages of the Armenian Genocide when Armenians were forced to be deported, Sarkis Torossian received assurances from Enver Pasha that his family would not be deported.
-However, the governor of the Kayseri province Salih Zeki Bey, ignored Enver Pasha's orders and continued with the deportation of Torossian's family.
-Torossian's father Ohannes and mother Vartuhi were murdered and only his sister Bayzar survived.
-To save his sister, Torossian went to Macedonia then Romania and finally to the Arabian deserts where he successfully found his sister in the Tel Halaf concentration camp.
+During the initial stages of the Armenian genocide when Armenians were forced to be deported, Sarkis Torossian received assurances from Enver Pasha that his family would not be deported.
+However, the governor of the Kayseri province, Salih Zeki Bey, ignored Enver Pasha's orders and continued with the deportation of Torossian's family.
+Torossian's father, Ohannes, and mother, Vartuhi, were murdered, and only his sister Bayzar survived.
+To save his sister, Torossian went to Macedonia, then Romania, and finally to the Arabian deserts, where he successfully found his sister in the Tel Halaf concentration camp.
 Soon thereafter, however, both his sister Bayzar and Jemileh died from diseases.

 Jemileh happened to die in his arms and is quoted in the memoirs as saying, "I raised Jemileh in my arms, the pain and terror in her eyes melted until they were bright as stars again, stars in an oriental night...and so she died, as a dream passing".
 Upon hearing the stories of his sister and having lost his father, mother, sister, and fiancée, Torossian vowed for "revenge" against the Turkish government.

-Arab Campaign
+Arab campaign

 In September 1918, during the Battle of Nablus, Sarkis Torossian defected to the British and fought along with Arab rebels against the Ottoman Army.
-In his memoirs, Torossian writes "I wanted to break the waist of the Turkish Army".
+In his memoirs, Torossian writes, "I wanted to break the waist of the Turkish Army".
 Sarkis Torossian soon led a platoon of Arab soldiers in Palestine and was in charge of 6,000 Arab horsemen in Damascus.
 For his bravery and leadership in Palestine, the British bestowed him with medals.

 French Armenian Legion

 The French Armenian Legion was a foreign legion unit within French Army.
 The Armenian legion was established under the goals of the Armenian national liberation movement and was an armed unit besides the Armenian volunteer units and Armenian militia during World War I and later the Franco-Turkish War which fought against the Ottoman Empire.
 Sarkis Torossian used the opportunity of the French Armenian Legions to fight against the Turkish army.
 The Turkish guerrillas under the leadership of Mustafa Kemal forces pushed back much of the French and Armenian forces in Cilicia and gain control of the region.
 Torossian suspected, as he noted in his diary, that the French forces gave weapons and ammunition to the Kemalists to allow the French army safe passage out of Cilicia.
-Having felt betrayed, Torossian emigrated to the United States where he met his relatives.
-The French however decorated Torossian with medals as well.
+Having felt betrayed, Torossian emigrated to the United States, where he met his relatives.
+The French, however, decorated Torossian with medals as well.

 Later life in America

 Sarkis Torossian settled in Philadelphia.
-In 1927, he published his memoirs in Boston called From Dardanelles to Palestine: a true story of five battle fronts of Turkey which describes his life and achievements in detail.
+In 1927, he published his memoirs in Boston called From Dardanelles to Palestine: A True Story of Five Battle Fronts of Turkey, which describes his life and achievements in detail.
 His memoir has been used by historians to further analyze and research about World War I and the Armenian genocide.
-Sarkis Torossian died on October 17, 1954, in Bronx, New York at the age of 63 and is buried at the Arlington Cemetery in Drexel Hill, Pennsylvania.
+Sarkis Torossian died on October 17, 1954, in the Bronx, New York, at the age of 63 and is buried at Arlington Cemetery in Drexel Hill, Pennsylvania.